Professional wrestling holds: Standing figure-four leglock

 The opponent is down on their back with the wrestler standing over one of their legs with one foot placed on either side of the leg.
 The wrestler plants their foot in the knee of the opponent's other leg and then bends that leg at the knee over the top of the first leg, forming the figure four.
 The wrestler then bridges back.
 Steve Austin used this move during his WCW career while under his "Hollywood" gimmick, dubbing it "Hollywood & Vine".

 Trailer hitch

-Popularized by Jamie Noble, the opponent starts on his stomach with the attacker crossing one leg over the knee-pit of the other and holding that bent leg down by dropping to his side and placing their leg over it (passing that leg through the hole of the "4".
-The wrestler uses his foot to push the opponent's straight leg backwards and over the bent leg's ankle.
+Popularized by Jamie Noble, the opponent starts on their stomach with the attacker crossing one leg over the knee-pit of the other and holding that bent leg down by dropping to their side and placing their leg over it (passing that leg through the hole of the "4".
+The wrestler uses their foot to push the opponent's straight leg backwards and over the bent leg's ankle.